Reading time: 11 minutes

 If you always push people around you to act happy and see the bright side of things, then you are spreading toxic positivity.

-3. You are a wicked pessimist who wishes bad things for others.
+3. You are a wicked cynic who wishes bad things for others.

 The American Psychological Association defines pessimism as “the attitude that things will go wrong and that people’s wishes or aims are unlikely to be fulfilled.”

-An extreme pessimist also tries to deflect criticism by falsely claiming to be a realist (someone who sees what is real or actually possible) while denying that they are actually toxic.
+Then you could be toxic.
+Or, at best, an extreme pessimist.
+Such a person often tries to deflect criticism by falsely claiming to be a realist while denying that they are toxic.

 4. You impose your opinions on others while discarding theirs.

-You’re considered a toxic person if you always try to see others through your own values.
+You will be considered toxic if you always try to see others through your own values.

 You ignore their unique situation and set out to judge them solely based on your own righteousness.